 Powder Feathers of Down:

-Powder-down feathers are a special type of feather that only budgies have.
-Many kinds of birds have these feathers, but parrots, like budgies, have them in the most obvious way.
-Their feathers and skin, as well as the area around them, are covered in a fine, powdery substance that comes from these feathers.
-This powder is made of keratin, which is the same protein that makes up hair and nails.
-It is made by tiny feather follicles.
+Powdered-down feathers are a special type of feather that only budgies have.
+Many types of birds have these feathers, but parrots, like budgies, have them in the most pronounced way.
+Their feathers and skin, as well as the area around them, are covered with a fine, powdery substance secreted by these feathers.

-Waterproofing and Insulation:
+Waterproofing and insulation:

 Feather Maintenance: